 ABCA3, FLCN, SFTPB, SFTPC,CSFR2A, CSFR2B, COPA,TSC1, TTF1, TSC2, DOCK8, STAT3, FoxF1, PGM3, SPINK5, METRS, MRS, MTRNS, CMT2U, ILFS2, ILLD, mENA, NISBD2, RTEL1, PIG61, ERBB, ERBB1, HER1, SPG70, TERC, TERT & PARN

-Genetic screening tests are recommended for family members of patients who have already been diagnosed with.
-There are currently no available gene therapies to treat autosomal interstitial lung diseases, but there are several clinical trials underway with the hopes of one-day curing genetic lung diseases.
-To help reduce any risk of developing fibroid lung disease, ILD or Pulmonary fibrosis consider including pulmonary tests as part of your annual checkup, refraining from smoking and getting regular exercise to keep the lungs and heart as healthy as possible.
+Genetic screening tests are recommended for family members of patients who have already been diagnosed.
+There are currently no available gene therapies to treat autosomal interstitial lung diseases, but several clinical trials are underway with the hopes of one-day curing genetic lung diseases.
+To help reduce any risk of developing fibroid lung disease, ILD, or Pulmonary fibrosis, consider including pulmonary tests as part of your annual checkup, refraining from smoking, and getting regular exercise to keep the lungs and heart as healthy as possible.

-Traditional vs. Modern Treatments for ILD & Lung Fibrosisalvioli-restoration-stem-cells-Idiopathic-Pulmonary-Fibrosis-stem-cells-regen
+Traditional vs. Modern Treatments for ILD & Lung Fibrosis

 In the past, there were traditionally minimal options for treating chronic progressive lung diseases such as COPD and idiopathic pulmonary fibrosis.
-Even today, there are several clinical trials for trying to cure interstitial lung diseases, familial pulmonary fibrosis and idiopathic lung sclerosis using modified gene therapies but as of today, there are no effective pharmaceutical medication based cures approved for treatments.
-In some cases, steroids are prescribed to help decrease the inflammation or mucomyst (Acetylcysteine) to reduce symptoms, but the effects are temporary and do nothing to the underlying cause of the disease.
-Lung transplants are another option for some but are considered very invasive, high-risk, and are usually only offered to advanced end-stage pulmonary fibrosis patients.
-Although it has its limitations, modified MSC+ lung stem cells offer a natural alternative to lung transplants for pulmonary fibrosis and anti-fibrotic medications.[4]
+Even today, there are several clinical trials to cure interstitial lung diseases, familial pulmonary fibrosis, and idiopathic lung sclerosis using modified gene therapies.
+Still, as of today, no effective pharmaceutical medication-based cures are approved for treatment.
+In some cases, steroids are prescribed to help decrease the inflammation or mucosa (Acetylcysteine) to reduce symptoms.
+Still, the effects are temporary and do nothing to the underlying cause of the disease.
+Lung transplants are another option for some, but they are considered very invasive and high-risk and are usually only offered to advanced end-stage pulmonary fibrosis patients.
+Although it has its limitations, modified MSC+ lung stem cells provide a natural alternative to lung transplants for pulmonary fibrosis and anti-fibrotic medications.[4]

-Treatment for Lung Fibrosis with Stem Cells in 2024
+3 Years After Treatment for Lung Fibrosis with Stem Cells

-Stop Hardening of Lung Disease & Alveolar Fibrosis Naturally
+Stop the Hardening of Lung Disease & Alveolar Fibrosis Naturally

-Your Stem cells are essentially the bodies pharmacy.
-Stem cells are are the building blocks of your entire body.
-These types of potent cells are called “totipotent” cells as they can change/differentiate into any cell, tissue, or bone in the human body.
-When used properly, MSC+ Stem Cells can help with the loss of lung capacity/reduced lung function by focusing on the destroyed or limited linings of the alveoli that are at the root of the disease.
-[5] For various reasons (Cigarette smoking, Viral infections, genetics) the bodies natural ability to regenerate is being blocked causing the types of complications that manifest themselves as fibrosis and lung hardening disease.
+Your Stem cells are essentially the body’s pharmacy.
+Stem cells are the building blocks of your entire body.
+These potent cells are called “totipotent” cells, which can change/differentiate into any cell, tissue, or bone in the human body.
+When appropriately used, UC-MSC+ Stem Cells can help with the loss of lung capacity/reduced lung function by focusing on the destroyed or limited linings of the alveoli at the root of the disease.
+[5] For various reasons (Cigarette smoking, Viral infections, genetics), the body’s natural ability to regenerate is being blocked, causing the types of complications that manifest themselves as fibrosis and lung hardening disease.

-The Regen Center treatment for IPF lung sclerosis uses isolated & enhanced lung stem cells seeks to re-promote natural healing of the previously damaged alveoli cells, fibrotic scarring in interstitium lining of the lungs and scar tissue in lungs from pneumonia.
-The goal of the enhanced MSC+ stem cell treatment for pulmonary fibrosis and lung hardening disease is to assist the body in bypassing fibrotic scarring by regenerating new healthy tissues and blood vessels through a process called angiogenesis.
-The new lung regeneration treatment offers a safe, natural alternative to lung transplants by regeneration of lung tissue affected by fibrotic scarring and honeycombing through increased levels of myofibroblasts.
+The Regen Center treatment for IPF lung sclerosis uses isolated & enhanced lung stem cells that seek to re-promote natural healing of the previously damaged alveoli cells, fibrotic scarring in the interstitium lining of the lungs, and scar tissue in the lungs from pneumonia.
+The goal of the enhanced UC-MSC+ stem cell treatment for pulmonary fibrosis and lung hardening disease is to assist the body in bypassing fibrotic scarring by regenerating new healthy tissues and blood vessels through angiogenesis.
+The latest lung regeneration treatment offers a safe, natural alternative to lung transplants by regenerating lung tissue affected by fibrotic scarring and honeycombing through increased levels of myofibroblasts.

 Multi-Stage Lung Cell Delivery for Respiratory Diseases

 Interstitial lung diseases & progressive pulmonary fibrosis pose a significant challenge for pulmonologists and lung bioengineering.
 Diseases such as asthma, popcorn lungs “Bronchiolitis obliterans,” Idiopathic pulmonary fibrosis, lung cancer treatment, COPD, idiopathic interstitial pneumonia, Cystic fibrosis, emphysema & hyaline membrane disease are just some of the diseases that can be managed effectively via lung stem cell therapies.
-Due to the complexity and locations of the diseased regions, it can be challenging to effectively deliver cell therapeutic agents to the needed regions of the diseased lungs.
-The Lung Regeneration Center offers stem cells for lung disease patients using combination of MSC+ cells to stop rapid lung capacity decline.
-Our unique cell delivery methods targets the diseases from multiple vectors including guided radiography (when necessary), Intravenous, direct injection, Intrathecally and now for the first time via Intranasal inhalation for a painless and effective delivery of endogenous lung progenitor cells, lung epithelial stem cells to both the airway and vascular system of the lungs.
+Due to the complexity and locations of the diseased regions, it can be challenging to effectively deliver cell therapeutic agents to the needed areas of the diseased lungs.
+The Lung Regeneration Center offers stem cells for lung disease patients using a combination of UC-MSC+ cells to stop rapid lung capacity decline.
+Our unique cell delivery methods target diseases from multiple vectors, including guided radiography (when necessary), Intravenous, direct injection, or Intrathecally for painless and effective delivery of endogenous lung progenitor cells, lung epithelial stem cells to both the airway and vascular system of the lungs.

 Guidelines for Treating Chronic Pulmonary Fibrosis

-Total of MSC+ Stem Cell infusions will depend on the severity of restrictive lung disease, and multiple stages may be necessary for patients with scarring in interstitium of lung or diffuse parenchymal diagnosis.
-For optimal results, multiple methods of cell delivery will be required.
+The total of UC-MSC+ Stem Cell infusions will depend on the severity of restrictive lung disease, and multiple stages may be necessary for patients with scarring in the interstitium of the lung or diffuse parenchymal diagnosis.
+For optimal results, various methods of cell delivery will be required.
 Due to the progressively degenerative nature of restrictive lung diseases, most patients will require enhanced cell transplants derived from immune-compatible cells.
-For patients with multiple simultaneous issues, extensive honeycombing or severe respiratory failure, multiple treatments may be required.
-The isolated and expanded MSC+ lung cells used are pre-screened for infectious diseases, sterility, and potency.
+For patients with multiple simultaneous issues, extensive honeycombing, or severe respiratory failure, multiple treatments may be necessary.
+The isolated and expanded UC-MSC+ lung cells are pre-screened for infectious diseases, sterility, and potency.
 For patients with severe respiratory failure, aggressive combination treatment may be required.

 Lung Regeneration Requirements & Lung Rehabilitation

-Due to varying degrees of respiratory diseases, our pulmonary specialists will need to understand better the patients needs to qualify any potential candidates.
-Our initial review can be done online and takes around 7-8 business days for the medical assessment.
-Suitable candidates looking to reverse lung scarring naturally using Stem Cells will require a minimum of 2-3 weeks in Thailand.
-To begin the qualification process, please prepare your recent pulmonary tests such as spirometry exams, lung function tests, and radiology scans from MRI or (HRCT) High-Resolution chest CT scans and contacts us today.
+Due to the varying degrees of respiratory diseases, our pulmonary specialists must better understand the patients’ needs to qualify any potential candidates.
+Our initial review can be done online, and the medical assessment takes around seven business days.
+Suitable candidates looking to reverse lung scarring naturally using Stem Cells will require a minimum of 2 weeks in Thailand.
+To begin the qualification process, please prepare your recent pulmonary tests such as spirometry exams, lung function tests, and radiology scans from MRI or (HRCT) High-Resolution chest CT scans and contact us today.

 Published Clinical Citations